 we are living in the age of instant gratification, but unfortunately there are some things that still cannot, and should not be rushed and tattoo removal is one of them.

 Once you have made the decision to find a laser tattoo removal professional and you are emotionally invested in getting your tattoo removed, and you often want it done yesterday.

 We frequently get emails from people with a photo of their tattoo and asking for a financial quote and how many treatments it will take to remove it.
 Those not motivated by money tend to be the ones who have made the decision to get their tattoo removed and the sooner the better.
 When you tell them it could be 4-10 treatments, and ideally they will wait 3 months between treatments, depending on the tattoo and many other factors, they are disappointed, and often unbelieving and will often try other tattoo removal clinics to see if anyone else can offer quicker time frames.

 The general consensus is around 8 weeks between treatments although there are now many professional laser operators that are convinced that waiting for even longer can be beneficial, so 12 weeks is now becoming the norm.
 Both in terms of pain and money, waiting 12 weeks is in your best interests.
-Some tattoo removal professionals wait up to eight weeks which is our preferred option.
-There is some anecdotal evidence that shows that treatments only four weeks apart can lead to unnecessary scaring and dischromia.
+Some tattoo removal professionals wait up to twelve weeks which is our preferred option.
+There is some anecdotal evidence that shows that treatments only 6 weeks apart can lead to unnecessary scaring and dischromia.